Do you really know the answer to what is 3D Secure?

-What is 3D Secure and How does it work?
+What is 3D Secure and how does 3D Secure work?

 Fundamentally, 3D Secure authentication is a security protocol which adds a verification process to the payment layer by redirecting customers to a third-party page where they have to enter a SMS code or password to complete their online purchase.
 Three parties are involved in the process of completing a 3D Secure transaction: the merchant, the acquirer (e.g. Checkout.com) and the card schemes (e.g., VISA, MasterCard, etc.).